itsAastha/itsAastha/README.md

 Hi there I am Aastha 👋
 I am a BTech Fresher at MSRIT, Bangalore!
-🔭 I’m currently working on projects based on  Web Development (MERN dev), Python and flutter.
+🔭 I’m currently working on projects based on  Web Development, Python and flutter.

 📚 I am currently learning anything and everything that I can.
 Exploring finance and designing right now.